PennyLaneAI/pennylane/doc/development/adding_operators.rst

     class FlipAndRotate(qml.operation.Operation):
-        """One-sentence description of the operator.

-        Add more explanation.
-How is the operator defined, what are typical usage contexts?
-        What is the meaning of the different inputs?
-What options does a user have?

-        Args:
-            Inputs are described here

-        **Example**

-        Various code examples that explain how the operator is employed in practice.
-        It is recommended to add the examples as clearly marked tests to ensure their maintenance.
-        """

         # Define how many wires the operator acts on in total.
         # In our case this may be one or two, which is why we